Visiting Research Fellow

 Research Projects & Grants

-- “Feministický akční výzkum – Jak studovat na umělkyni?
-[Feminist action research – How to study to become a woman artist?].”
-2010.
-In: Vizualní gramotnost.
+- Vráblíková, L. (2010).
+‘Feministický akční výzkum – Jak studovat na umělkyni?
+[Feminist action research – How to study to become a woman artist?]’.
+In Vizualní gramotnost.
 Praha: Universita Karlova: 61-72.

-- Host Coordinator of Interconnections – intiative promoting cultural, educational and social interaction within the postgraduate community across the Faculty of Arts, Humanties and Cutlures, University of Leeds.
+2014 – 2017 Postgraduate Coordinator of Interconnections (Initiative promoting cultural, educational and social collaboration within the postgraduate community of the Faculty), Faculty of Arts, Humanities & Cultures, University of Leeds